 Before you start setting goals and outlining tactics for this year’s open enrollment, you’ll want to first establish a baseline for measurement.
 What benefits do employers typically offer, and what are your company’s historical participation rates?
 Knowing where you’re starting is essential for setting realistic goals for where you want to go.

-As you can see from this Employee Benefits Research Institute data, health insurance is still the most popular employee benefit, followed by dental insurance and retirement assistance.
+Based on data from the 2019 Benefits Benchmark Report, health insurance is still the most popular employee benefit, followed by dental insurance and vision insurance.

 Though these numbers are broad and include a variety of industries and company sizes, it’s a good starting point to benchmark your organization’s offerings.